Transgender history in the United States: 1950s and 1960s

-The word transgender was coined in 1965 by psychiatrist John F. Oliven of Columbia University in his 1965 reference work Sexual Hygiene and Pathology.
+In 1965, the word transgender was coined by psychiatrist John F. Oliven of Columbia University in his 1965 reference work Sexual Hygiene and Pathology.

-The following year, in 1966, one of the first recorded transgender riots in US history took place.
+In 1966, one of the first recorded transgender riots in US history took place.
 The Compton's Cafeteria Riot occurred in the Tenderloin district of San Francisco.
 The night after the riot, more transgender people, hustlers, Tenderloin street people, and other members of the LGBT community joined in a picket of the cafeteria, which would not allow transgender people back in.
 The demonstration ended with the newly installed plate-glass windows being smashed again.
 The riot marked the beginning of transgender activism in San Francisco.
 According to the online encyclopedia glbtq.com, "In the aftermath of the riot at Compton's, a network of transgender social, psychological, and medical support services was established, which culminated in 1968 with the creation of the National Transsexual Counseling Unit [NTCU], the first such peer-run support and advocacy organization in the world".

 Some people who later went on to be involved in transgender activism were involved in the Stonewall riots of 1969 at the Stonewall Inn in New York.
 This week-long violent uprising in the gay bars and streets of Greenwich Village is widely considered to be a turning point in for the LGBT rights movement in America, as it marked the transition from the more assimilationist, respectability politics of groups like the Mattachine Society and Daughters of Bilitis to the birth of the radical gay liberation movement and the founding of groups like the Gay Liberation Front, with its Drag Queen Caucus, members of whom later founded Street Transvestite Action Revolutionaries and the Queens Liberation Front.
-Gender-nonconforming and trans activists including Marsha P. Johnson, Zazu Nova and Jackie Hormona were confirmed to be "in the vanguard" of the rioting on the first night.
+Gender-nonconforming and trans activists including Marsha P. Johnson, Zazu Nova, and Jackie Hormona were confirmed to be "in the vanguard" of the rioting on the first night.